 A literary game for mobile mirth

-You can now tickle and tweak proverbs, nursery rhymes, tongue twisters, sonnets, speeches and more on your iPhone, iPad or Android device.
+You can now tickle and tweak proverbs, nursery rhymes, tongue twisters, sonnets, speeches and more on your iPhone, iPad, Android or Kindle Fire device .
 Will you fill in the blanks with the author’s words or go for a laugh and choose the suggested novel alternative?
 It's up to you.
 The literature won't mind, we promise.
 These are the perks of public domain works.

 Relax poking literary gems

 You can play at your pace in Zen Mode or heat things up somewhat with Timed play.
 You needn't know these works of great literature by heart to enjoy playing this word game.
 However, should you wish to test your memory, you can do that too in the Virtuoso Race.

 Wordplay, whimsy and more

 Head over to our blog to read more about the making of WordWhile: how do we select the literary sources for the game and what tools come in handy when selecting Tricky or Silly Novel words for a text.
 You'll also find a broader discussion of wordplay in literature.